chao-master/Badger/README.md

 The architecture might by no means be perfect, but this is after 3 or so iterations of it, so I'm happy with where it is now.

+## How stable is it?

+Not at all!
+All changes may be breaking at this point, we're in the go fast and break stuff stage of development, and I did mostly upload this to show my friends.
+I'll try to be a good little kitty and document any breaking changes I make each commit, but I'm not running rigirous tests aganist old versions here!

 ## How do I use the badge!
 If you're just here for the badge: